LeoFVO/gossti/README.md

 -u, --url <URL> The target IP or domain to scan
 -p, --payload <PAYLOAD> The payload to trigger potential SSTI
 -X <HTTP_METHOD> The http method to use [default: GET]
---user-agent <USER_AGENT> Custom user-agent to use [default: "gossti 1.0.0"]
+-l, --languages comma-separated languages names to tests (default "all") --user-agent <USER_AGENT> Custom user-agent to use [default: "gossti 1.0.0"]
 -q, --quiet Less output per occurrence
 -v, --verbose More output per occurrence